 Each institution has different rules and procedures for visiting an inmate.
 Contact the specific institution or review the visiting policy located on the specific institution's page.

-How do I order something for an inmate from inmate canteen?
+How do I order hobby and/or personal property items for an inmate?

-The following vendors have been approved as sources for inmate canteen property purchases.
+The following vendors have been approved as sources for inmate hobby and property purchases.
 Inmate family and friends may purchase items from these vendors using DOC specific catalogs.

 Information regarding Native American resources can be found in the Native American Handbook.